Higher-rank instantons sheaves on Fano threefolds

-\subsubsection{Rank 2 instanton bundles}
+\subsubsection{Rank-2 instanton bundles}

-The first step towards the construction of instantons of high rank is the rank 2 case, since these are the basis of our inductive argument.
-Recall that for rank 2 vector bundles of degree -1, slope stability and Gieseker stability coincide.
-Also, recall the terminology of \textit{ordinary threefold}.
-A line $l$ contained in a smooth Fano threefold or Picard rank one and index one has normal bundle $\calo_l \oplus \calo_l(-1)$, so $l$ is \textit{ordinary}, or $\calo_l(1) \oplus \calo_l(-2)$, in which case $l$ is obstructed.
+The first step towards the construction of instantons of high rank is the rank-2 case, since these are the base of our inductive argument.
+Recall that for rank-2 vector bundles of degree $-1$, slope-stability and Gieseker-stability coincide.
+Also, recall the terminology of an \textbf{ordinary threefold}.
+A line $l$ contained in a smooth Fano threefold of Picard rank one and index one has normal bundle $\cccO_l \oplus \cccO_l(-1)$, so $l$ is \textbf{ordinary}, or $\cccO_l(1) \oplus \cccO_l(-2)$, in which case $l$ is obstructed.
 In the latter case, $l$ is a singular point of the Hilbert scheme of lines in $X$, which is of pure dimension $1$.
-We say that $X$ is \textit{ordinary} if $X$ contains an ordinary line.
+We say that $X$ is \textbf{ordinary} if $X$ contains an ordinary line.
 By \cite{gruson-skiti-nagaraj, prokhorov:exotic}, the threefold $X$ is ordinary if $g \ge 9$ and $X$ is not the Mukai-Umemura threefold.

-The existence of rank-2 instanton bundles is known in the following cases: \begin{theorem} Let $X$ be a Fano threefold with $\Pic(X)=\langle -K_X \rangle$ and $-K_X$ very ample. \begin{itemize}